-3.3.8 Air Quality
+3.3.9 Air quality

 The Developer's Assessment Report will evaluate the NICO Project's potential impacts on air quality due to project emissions.
 While considering impacts and mitigation on air quality, the developer is encouraged to enter dialogue with Environment Canada and the Government of the Northwest Territories about appropriate methods for modeling air quality and strategies for minimizing air quality impacts, and should consider the Guideline for Ambient Air Quality Standards in the Northwest Territories and Government of the Northwest Territories Guideline for Dust Suppression.
+The developer will:

-- Describe existing conditions with respect to air quality. - Predict the emissions and potential impacts from all stages of the NICO Project. - Describe proposed mitigations and any plans for air quality monitoring, evaluation and adaptive management.
+- Describe and quantify existing conditions with respect to air quality and meteorological conditions. - Predict the emissions and potential impacts using an established air quality model, during all phases of the NICO Project and the components of its operations.
+The model shall predict both dispersion and deposition potential. - Describe proposed mitigations and any plans for air quality monitoring, evaluation and adaptive management.